Policy for the Establishment, Approval and Review of Policies

 Subsuming: Incorporating one policy into another policy.

-All new and substantially revised college policies will be submitted for review to the appropriate stakeholders, including the shared governance system in matters of academic policy, appropriate department heads, and general counsel.
-To provide the college community opportunity to submit feedback, drafts of administrative policies will be posted internally by the Policy Sponsor or designee for comment for a 30-day period (or longer when applicable to accommodate faculty no-appointment and reading periods) and academic or student centered policies follow the governance process for input.
+All new and substantially revised university policies will be submitted for review to the appropriate stakeholders, including the shared governance system in matters of academic policy, appropriate department heads, and general counsel.
+To provide the university community opportunity to submit feedback, drafts of administrative policies will be posted internally by the Policy Sponsor or designee for comment for a 30-day period (or longer when applicable to accommodate faculty no-appointment and reading periods) and academic or student centered policies follow the governance process for input.
 A completed draft of every policy is submitted in a standard format (Appendix A) to the Office of the President for final review and edits.
-Final versions are made publicly accessible via the college’s website.
+Final versions are made publicly accessible via the university’s website.

 The president and/or designee may establish or revise administrative policies in order to maintain compliance with federal, state or local laws, SUNY policies, collective agreements and related employee handbooks.
-The Office of the President and relevant stakeholders have the discretion to determine if the approval process can be expedited in order to maintain college-wide compliance under extenuating or time-sensitive circumstances.
-Expedited policies will still be posted internally in order to inform the college community of the new or revised policy.
+The Office of the President and relevant stakeholders have the discretion to determine if the approval process can be expedited in order to maintain university-wide compliance under extenuating or time-sensitive circumstances.
+Expedited policies will still be posted internally in order to inform the university community of the new or revised policy.
 The Office of the President has discretion in determining the date the policy becomes effective.

 Applicable Legislation and Regulations